Last updated on June 17th, 2020 at 06:53 pm

 Prices: Starting from 80 Malaysian Ringgit to 140.
 It depends if you get a simple room or the family-type room.

 Hostel Type: I would say it’s not a hostel for sure.
 It’s more like a home.
 You will find everything very clean.
 The staff is very helpful.
 Rooms and facilities are maintained to match hotel-room standard.
 There are no dorms and bunk-bed rooms.
 They have the budget, standard and superior room types.
-Click here to see detailed information on all of their room types with the corresponding rates.

 How to get to Orange Pekoe Guesthouse